 Vinyl records go through their own multi-step cleaning process, including using our in-house formulated record cleaning fluid, before they're recorded using our direct-drive weighted turntable using a RIAA preamp on needles that are replaced biannually.

-Now we have our first digital captures of the media, but there's much to do before we can burn it to CD or DVD media.
+Now we have our first digital captures of the media, but there's much to do before we can burn it to CD media.
 The huge full-resolution media files are copied to our editing workstations for post-processing.
 Each digital file needs to be edited for length, and possibly cut into separate files.

 For audio, we run it through a series of software-based sound fixers, including ones that remove vinyl noise, or tape hiss.
 The result is then opened in our audio editor, where we do a visual check of the audio file to look for blank spots to be edited out, and we'll insert track markers.
 We'll also do some audio normalization, in which we make the volume of all the tracks on the CD about equal.
 All the while, we're checking for capture mistakes, like skips on the record, or outside distortion or tape wear.
 If we find too many problems, the media will go back to Recording for another pass on a different machine to ensure proper playback.